Nit17/Nithin-BM/Learn.md

 - **Easy:** Token Counter, Stopword Filter, Public API Call, FastAPI Endpoint
 - **Medium:** Chunk Splitter, Top-k Retriever, Retry API Call, API Wrapper Class
 - **Advanced:** Cosine Similarity, OpenAI API Call, Async API Calls

+--Core Python (must-know)

+What are Python’s data structures (list, tuple, dict, set) and when would you use each?

+How does Python handle memory management (Garbage Collection, reference counting)?

+Difference between deepcopy and shallow copy?

+Explain Python decorators and give an example use case in ML pipelines.

+What are generators?
+Why are they useful when working with large datasets for training?

+Explain how Python’s Global Interpreter Lock (GIL) affects multi-threading.

+What is the difference between @staticmethod, @classmethod, and instance methods?

+How would you handle exceptions in a long-running model training job?

+Explain context managers (with statement) and where they’re useful in ML workflows.

+Difference between is and == in Python.

+--NumPy / Pandas for Data Handling

+How do you efficiently handle large datasets in Pandas without running out of memory?

+Difference between loc[], iloc[], and ix[] (deprecated) in Pandas.

+How does broadcasting work in NumPy?

+How to vectorize operations in NumPy instead of using loops?

+Given a huge CSV file, how would you load it in chunks and preprocess it for model training?